dbouwman/ember-fetch-monorepo-bug/README.md

 This is a repro example showing that Ember 3.5 + Ember Fetch 6.1.0 will throw errors during the build, when using a Monorepo.

+We suspect this is related to the use of Rollup within Ember-Fetch.

 ## Repro Steps
 - clone this repo
 - ensure you have `lerna` installed globally (`npm i -g lerna`)